ktmcq/cse-40694/README.md

 - [production site](the-hunt.katie-mchugh.com)

 # About the site
-This web application is a virtual version of an...
+This web application is a virtual version of an escape room.
+Once signed into your account, solve your way through the puzzles in order to find the hidden treasure!